rl-institut/multi-vector-simulator/docs/simulating_with_the_mvs.rst

 =======================

 The MVS can perform capacity as well as dispatch optimisations of a specific energy system.
-This means that both the extra capacity that is to be bought is optimised as well as the respective asset's operation.
+This means that both the needed additional capacity to be installed is optimised as well as the respective asset's operation.
 To perform an energy system simulation, a multitude of input parameters is needed.
 They are described in details in the :ref:`input parameters <input_parameters>` section.
 They include economic parameters, technological parameters and project settings.
 Together they define all aspects of the energy system to be simulated and optimised.